 (b) Each Thursday each standing committee shall release a committee agenda which shall include, among other things, all matters to be considered by the committee at its next meeting; a listing of all bills being held in committee; and any other announcements from the committee including the times, places and dates of future meetings.

 (c) Minutes shall be taken at each formal standing committee meeting, and the results of any committee votes shall be recorded.
 Committee members who dissent from any committee decision shall be permitted, in the minutes, to state such dissent and the reasons therefor.

 § 912 Vote requirement for ratification of amendments to United States Constitution.

-The General Assembly shall not take action on any proposed amendment to the Constitution of the United States unless approved by two thirds of the members elected to each branch of the General Assembly in a roll call vote.
+The General Assembly shall not take action on any proposed amendment to the Constitution of the United States unless approved by 2/3 of the members elected to each branch of the General Assembly in a roll call vote.
 Such proposal shall be entered on the journals of each branch with the "ayes" and "nays" taken thereon.
-However, should the two-thirds vote requirement that the United States Congress presently requires to initiate an amendment to the United States Constitution change, this section shall simultaneously change so as to be compatible with the vote requirements of the United States Congress.
+However, should the 2/3-vote requirement that the United States Congress presently requires to initiate an amendment to the United States Constitution change, this section shall simultaneously change so as to be compatible with the vote requirements of the United States Congress.

 § 913 Legislation affecting fees charged by state agencies.

 (a) All legislation proposing new fees or increases in existing fees charged by any state agency shall include therewith an explanation of:

 (1) The purpose of the proposed new fee or fee increase;

 (2) A general identification of the persons, business entities or organizations affected by the legislation;